 3.4.1.
 Credit risk is broadly defined as the risk that a counterparty will be unable to meet fully its financial obligations when due or at any time in the future.
-The default of a participant (and its affiliates) has the potential to cause severe disruptionsdisruption to an FMIa securities settlement facility, its other participants, and the financial markets more broadly.
-Therefore, an FMIa securities settlement facility should establish a robust framework to manage its credit exposures to its participants and the credit risks arising from its payment, clearing, and settlement processes (see also PrincipleSSF Standard 3 on the framework for the comprehensive management of risks, Principle 9SSF Standard 8 on money settlements, and Principle 16SSF Standard 10 on exchange-of-value systems, and SSF Standard 13 on custody and investment risks).
-Credit exposure may arise in the form of current exposures, potential future exposures, or both.
+The default of a participant (and its affiliates) has the potential to cause severe disruptions disruption to an FMla securities settlement facility, its other participants, and the financial markets more broadly.
+Therefore, an FMla securities settlement facility should establish a robust framework to manage its credit exposures to its participants and the credit risks arising from its payment, clearing, and settlement processes (see also PrincipleSSF Standard 3 on the framework for the comprehensive management of risks, Principle 9SSF Standard 8 on money settlements, and Principle 16SSF Standard 10 on exchange-of-value settlement systems and SSF Standard 13 on custody and investment risks).
+Credit exposures may arise in the form of current exposures, potential future exposures, or both.
 Current exposure, in this context, is defined as the loss that an FMI (or in some cases, its participants) a securities settlement facility would face immediately if a participant were to default.
-Potential future exposure is broadly defined as any potential credit exposure that an FMIa securities settlement facility could face at a future point in time.
-The type and level of credit exposure faced by an FMIa securities settlement facility will vary based on its design and the credit risk of the counterparties concerned.
+Potential future exposure is broadly defined as any potential credit exposure that an FMI securities settlement facility would face immediately of credit exposure faced by an FMIa securities settlement facility will vary based on its design and the credit risk of the counterparties concerned.